NeuroDesk/tljh-neurodesk/README.md

 ## System Requirements
 TLJH and the neurodesk plugin require Ubuntu 20.04+ or Debian 11+

+Important: The installation script will fail if you have docker-ce installed already, and it requires the Debian docker image.
+Make sure to remove docker-ce before Installing tljh-neurodesk!

 ## Install

 Include `--plugin tljh-neurodesk` in your TLJH install script.
 For example, here user `neurodesk` with password `password` installs TLJH with `tljh-neurodesk`: